asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 	Sustainable Pace<br/>
 </div>

-## Advice Of the Time
+## Advice of the Time

 The advice at the time wasn't bad.
 When compared to the standard practices at the onset of agile and XP it was a huge improvement.
 In fact you still don't have to look too hard to find organizations working without any code reviews.
 Or even development organizations that require code reviews for "new developers" but "senior developers" get away without having any reviews for code that goes into production.

 When developers work by themselves without any checks whatsoever all too often no one sees any of their code before it gets shipped into production.
 Furthermore, organizations levying unrealistic deadlines on the team only makes the problem worse.
 In these cases developers are racing to meet deadlines and hacking code together to get something that "works" into production.
 This is terribly short-sighted because the maintenance cost of that code is a non-insignificant, ongoing tax for the organization.
 The total cost of that original code change is significantly higher than slowing down and delivering high quality (i.e., easily changeable) code the first time.
-Sadly, these organizations are just still too short-sighted to see this.
+Sadly, these kinds of organizations are just still too short-sighted to see this.

-## A Response to Big Code Reviews
+### A Response to Big Code Reviews

 Even when teams do practice code reviews they are often handled at the end of a large project.
 They are usually held as large meetings where everyone has to be interrupted to attend the meeting in person.
 The expectation is that the attendees have spent a significant amount of time pouring over huge amounts of code so that they can provide detailed advice and recommendations in the meeting.